Mayamariaruth/calima/README.md

 By having a strong online presence, we aim to attract more customers, especially tourists and locals searching for unique Caribbean dining experiences where they would never expect it!
 By having a platform for engaging with customers beyond their dining experience and enabling efficient table bookings helps Calima better manage resources and provide a seamless experience for both staff and guests.

-The website should reflect the ambiance of Calima and through high-quality visuals and user-friendly design, we aim to convey the restaurants's personality in a genuine way.
+The website should reflect the ambiance of Calima and through high-quality visuals and user-friendly design, we aim to convey the restaurant's personality genuinely.

 ### Scope